-Mentorship for all NTs is mandatory at CCS.
+Mentorship for all New Teachers is mandatory at CCS.
 CCS will have a structured procedure for the selection of mentors.
 The process will include creation of minimum criteria for the position, an interview process that includes participation by the NT, and be to open employees of the school and independent contractors.
 Mentors will need to demonstrate effective methods for measuring and implementing student achievement growth in their classrooms.
 Mentors receive compensation and that amount is to be determined by the head administrator.

 Mentors will not make evaluative and summative assessments of the teacher, as that is the role of the site administrator.
 However, they will participate in formative assessments of the NT's progress.
 In the case of disputes or grievances between mentors and new teachers, the head administrator will conduct mediation between the two parties.
-If a satisfactory result cannot be found, the NT will be reassigned to a new mentor.
+If a satisfactory result cannot be found, the NT will be re-assigned to a new mentor.
 At the completion of the first year of mentorship, the mentor will provide written feedback to the head administrator on the year's activities.
 This information will be considered in combination with the standard evaluation process at the school.
 If the mentorship was not successfully completed, the head administrator can provide additional mentorship for two or three additional years.
 CCS shall create an ad hoc committee to develop a process for including board members, administrators, and other school personnel in the design, implementation, and evaluation of the mentorship program.
-This process shall be completed after the opening of school in July 2014.
+This process shall be completed after the opening of school in July 2015.

-D.(4) Provide a staffing plan that demonstrates a sound understanding of staffing needs and that is viable and adequate for effectively implementing the educational program/curriculum
+D.(3) Provide a clear, comprehensive, and cohesive staffing plan that demonstrates an understanding of the school's staffing needs and is reasonable and adequate to support effective and timely implementation of the academic program/ curriculum.